AlemayehuB/lin_prad/README.md

 Starting files
 --------------
 Input File: Blob.out
-Note:
+  Note
+  ----
     1. Specmesh.py makes specmesh which is the magnetic field and then raytrace.py traces all the protons returning a blob.out.
     2. Make an input file from an proton radiography experiment

 Progression
 -----------
 User can either input blob.out like file into either:
   1. reconstruct.py

         Note
         ----
         Takes the input data which contains the initial vector and the final location